yaruno/priority-queue/README.md

 - **Lower numbers = Higher priority** (processed first)
 - **Higher numbers = Lower priority** (processed later)
-- Items with priority 1 will be processed before items with priority 10
+- E.g. Items with priority 1 will be processed before items with priority 10
-- Items with the same priority are grouped together
+- Items with the same priority are grouped together, but in order so that the last added with same priority will be processed last from the group of same priorities

 ### Core Operations